awpala/my-omscs-notes/cs-6290/13-virtual-memory.md

 As for the ***four-level*** page table, the `64 bit` is split into four equally sized constituent regions of `(48 pages)/4 = 12 bits` apiece, to correspondingly index into the four levels of page tables.

-To determine the overall page table size, the easiest way to accomplish this to first determine the number of innermost page tables required for the program in question.
+To determine the overall page table size, the easiest way to accomplish this is to first determine the number of innermost page tables required for the program in question.
 Accordingly, `4 GB = 2^32 bytes` worth of memory is required for the program itself, corresponding to:

 ```
 (2^32 entries) / (2^16 bytes per page) = 2^16 pages
 ```

-Consequently, one innermost page table comprises `2^12` entries.
-Therefore, the total number of these innermost page tables is:
+One innermost page table comprises `2^12` entries.
+Consequently, the total number of these innermost page tables is therefore:

 ```
 (2^16 pages) / (2^12 entries per page) = 2^4 = 16 innermost page tables
 ```

-At the next page table level, the corresponding number of page table entries pointing to these `16` innermost page tables is simply `1` by inspection, since the available sizing is up to `2^12` entries (per aforementioned "equally sized" bit regions of the virtual address), which is plentifully sufficient to address only `16` of these innermost page tables.
+At the next page table level, the corresponding number of page table entries pointing to these `16` innermost page tables is simply `1` by inspection, since the available sizing is up to `2^12` entries (per aforementioned "equally sized" `12 bit` regions of the virtual address), which is plentifully sufficient to address only `16 = 2^4` of these innermost page tables.

-Generalizing in this manner, the page table sizes (from outermost to innermost, respectively) are as follows (as in the figure shown above):
+Generalizing in this manner, the page table sizes (from *outermost* to *innermost*, respectively) are as follows (as in the figure shown above):
   * (*outermost*) `1` entry used of `2^12 = 1024` available
   * `1` entry used of `2^12 = 1024` available
   * `16` entries used of `2^12 = 1024` available